using-namespac/osu-mania-acc-calculator/README.md

 A calculator for calculating Accs in scoreV1 &amp; scoreV2.
 multi replaies output enable.
 ## How to use this calculator
-Step 1: Put .exe file in lazer's export folder (usually ......\osu-lazer\exports) Step 2: Export your replay
+<br> Step 1: Put .exe file in lazer's export folder (usually ......\osu-lazer\exports)
+<br> Step 2: Export your replay
-Step 3: Run the program and you will see accs
+<br> Step 3: Run the program and you will see accs